 Defense Superior Service Medal

-Legion of Merit Meritorious Service Medal with four oak leaf clusters
+Defense Meritorious Service Medal with two oak leaf clusters

 EFFECTIVE DATES OF PROMOTION

 First Lieutenant September 7, 1996

 Brigadier General July 1, 2021